redpanda-data/connect/website/docs/components/outputs/hdfs.md

 ## Performance

 This output benefits from sending multiple messages in flight in parallel for improved performance.
-You can tune the max number of in flight messages with the field `max_in_flight`.
+You can tune the max number of in flight messages (or message batches) with the field `max_in_flight`.

 ## Fields